Moose Jaw: Attractions

 Tourist attractions include the Tunnels of Moose Jaw, The Moose Jaw Trolley, the Temple Gardens Mineral Spa Resort, The Western Development Museum, Casino Moose Jaw, Moose Jaw Museum and Art Gallery, Yvette Moore Art Gallery, the Murals of Moose Jaw, and the historic downtown.
-Every July the four-day Saskatchewan Festival of Words showcases top Canadian writers in a wide variety of genres.
-The weekend after Canada Day, the free three-day Sidewalk Days Festival draws tens of thousands to Main Street.
+Every July, the four-day Saskatchewan Festival of Words showcases top Canadian writers from a wide variety of genres.
+The free three-day Sidewalk Days Festival draws tens of thousands to Main Street the weekend after Canada Day.
 The Snowbirds flight demonstration team is based at CFB Moose Jaw, south of Moose Jaw in Bushell Park, where the now defunct airshow was performed every summer.
 It will be brought back in 2019.

 Moose Jaw has many parks.
 Crescent Park is located in downtown.
-It features a creek, picnic tables, library, art museum, playground, outdoor swimming pool, water park, tennis court, lawn bowling field and an amphitheatre.
+It features a creek, picnic tables, a library, an art museum, a playground, an outdoor swimming pool, water park, a tennis court, lawn bowling field and an amphitheatre.
 Casino Moose Jaw and Temple Gardens Mineral Spa are across Fairford St. E. and 1st Ave.
 NE. from Crescent Park.
-"Wakamow Park" follows the Moose Jaw River and features both natural and maintained areas.
-There are many trails throughout the park for hiking and cycling as well as picnic tables, barbecues, a burger restaurant and two playgrounds.
-There is also an RV park, known as River Park Campground, which was founded in 1927 and is the longest-running campground in North America.
+"Wakamow Valley" follows the Moose Jaw River and features both natural and maintained areas.
+There are many trails throughout the park for hiking and cycling, including picnic tables, barbecues, and four playgrounds.
+There is also an RV park, Lorne Calvert Campground, formerly known as River Park Campground, which was founded in 1927 and is the longest-running campground in North America.
 Canoe and kayak rentals are available across the road from the campground.
 The Moose Jaw Canoe and Kayak Club has been around since the late '90s and is inside the campground.

 Old Wives Lake, a saline lake is 30 km southwest of the city on Highway 363.
-Buffalo Pound Lake a eutrophic prairie lake is 28 km north on Highway 2 and is the city's water supply.
+Buffalo Pound Lake a eutrophic prairie lake is 28 km north on Highway 2.
 Buffalo Pound Provincial Park is on the south shore and can be accessed by Highway 202 and Highway 301.